AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-operations-intro.md

 Since IPS 4.0, the IPS API supports setting the locale context of an operation by passing the `authHeader` locale parameter.
 If the locale parameter is not present, the HTTP header `Accept-Language` is used.
 If this header is also not present, the default locale for the IPS server is used.

-Certain operations also take explicit locale parameters, which may be different than the operation locale context.
+Certain operations also take explicit locale parameters, which may be different from the operation locale context.
 For example, the `submitJob` operation takes a `locale` parameter that sets the locale used for job logging and email notification.

 Locale parameters use the format `<language_code>[-<country_code>]`